AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 print(await counter.increment())
 ```

-The way actors are implemented in Swift is that all public methods are automatically made async for the consumers of your interface.
-This will allow us to safely interact with actors, because using the `await` keyword will suspend execution until the code is notified that it can go into the actor next and do its job.
+All of an ``actor``'s public interface are automatic made async for its consumers.
+This allows us to safely interact with actors, because using the `await` keyword will suspend execution until the code is notified that it can go into the actor next and do its job.

 *(This is a good point to stop and think if you actually understand `async/await`, which are the most basic building blocks for the new concurrency system in Swift.
 If you think you need a refresher, you can read the [Understanding async/await in Swift](https://www.andyibanez.com/posts/understanding-async-await-in-swift/) article of this series.)*